cujojs/most/docs/api.md

 Transform each event in `stream` into a stream, and then concatenate it onto the end of the resulting stream.
 Note that `f` *must* return a stream.

+The mapping function `f` is applied *lazily*.
+That is, `f` is called only once it is time to concatenate a new stream.

 `function f(x) -> Stream`

 ```